MoleMan1024/audiowagon/docs/index.markdown

 the following info to me at my email (or you can use [GitHub](https://github.com/MoleMan1024/audiowagon/issues)):

 - What happened?
 Describe ALL steps that you did EXACTLY.
-Please mention even minor details (e.g. did you leave/enter the car before you saw the issue occur?)
+Please mention even minor details (e.g. did you leave/enter the car before you saw the issue occur?).
+Also be precise: saying that something "does not work"/"is broken" is not helpful, rather describe what the behaviour of the app actually is.
 - What did you expect to happen?
 - At what date/time did the issue happen? (so I can align with the timestamps in the log files)
 - Which version of AudioWagon were you using? (version number can be found in the settings screen)
-- Which version is your car's software? (e.g. P2124 on a Polestar2)
+- Which version is your car's software? (e.g. P2124 on a Polestar 2)
 - Log files are being created continously on your USB drive (if this is enabled in the settings).
-Please attach these logfiles from around the date/time when this happened (also provide previous logfile).
-They have filenames like `aw_logs_<num>/audiowagon_<date_and_time>.log`.
+Please attach these log files from around the date/time when this happened (also provide previous log file).
+They have filenames like `aw_logs_0/audiowagon_<date_and_time>.log`.

 ## How to contribute?